duarte-alex/FDM-CHALLENGE/README.md

 - **Scalable Schema**

 ### **Quality Assurance**
-- **Automated Testing**: pytest-based unittest suite
+- **Automated Testing**: pytest-based test suite
 - **CI/CD Pipeline**: GitHub Actions ensuring code quality with Black formatting

 ## Forecasting Endpoint

 Firstly, I validated that the forecast on ```product_groups_monthly.xlsx``` accurately matches the production history by running a set of linear regressions presented in ```forecast_logic.ipynb```.
 For every product group the correlation coefficient is near-perfect $R \approx 1$ so the forecast already given doesn't need to be adjusted.

-I decide the forecast endpoint should already recieve by the user the Grades specified and the percentage of the heats to of the Group that Grade should correspond to for the following reason:
+I decide the forecast endpoint should already receive from the user the Grades specified and the percentage of the heats of the Group that Grade should correspond to for the following reasons:

 1) The uncertainty | mean - max deviation| is too large: check ```forecast_logic.ipynb```

-2) Data sparsity: the data is sparse which means so Grades should be set to zero
+2) Data sparsity: the data is sparse which means many Grades should be set to zero

 3) Business logic: the Grades to produce shouldn't be predicted but instead given by the user since it depends on the scrap material available, budget and goals of the factory